damiankw/ConnectWiseScreenConnectAPI/README.md

 The underlying structure of this wrapper, module and repository are brought here from [christaylorcodes](https://github.com/christaylorcodes/)'s design of [ConnectWiseManageAPI](https://github.com/christaylorcodes/ConnectWiseManageAPI).
 Chris also has a wrapper for 'ConnectWise Control' but it no longer works and I couldn't be bothered figured out why.

-The LICENSE.CW is his original MIT License.
+The LICENSE.CW is their original MIT License.

 ## Install & Run